dfuse-io/docs/content/eosio/public-apis/tutorials/writing-on-chain.md

 ---
 weight: 30

-#TODO: Find a better title and rename file
+#TODO: Find a better title and rename file if needed
 pageTitle: Writing reliably to the chain (push guarantee)
 pageTitleIcon: eosio